Back to Comparisons

 Landlord Wise is free during early access with no credit card required.
 A $150 eGift card launch promotion is also planned for eligible landlords when Ezidebit PayTo and PayID rent payments go live.

 Rent collection apps help Australian landlords record rent, reduce missed payments, issue receipts, maintain a rent ledger and respond faster when arrears start.
-But the best rent collection app depends on whether you want payment automation, a tenant portal, advertising and onboarding, or a clean evidence record for self-management.
+But the best rent collection app depends on whether you want payment automation, advertising and onboarding, or a clean evidence record connected to the rest of your self-management workflow.

 This page is specifically about rent collection and rent records.
 It is not a general property management software ranking.